2022 Queensland Rhodes Scholar

 2020 Queensland Rhodes Scholar

-Congratulations to Nicholas Salmon, a graduate from The University of Queensland and process engineer, who is Queensland’s 2020 Rhodes Scholar.
+Nicholas Salmon, a graduate from The University of Queensland and a process engineer, was Queensland’s 2020 Rhodes Scholar.
 Nicholas is a keen debater and has held senior roles in debating, including as President of the Australian Debating Federation.
 He is also a violinist with the Brisbane Philharmonic Orchestra.
-The scholarship recipient was announced on 22 October at Government House by His Excellency.

 2019 Queensland Rhodes Scholar

 Jordan English holds a Bachelor of Laws and Bachelor of Commerce (with First Class honours) from The University of Queensland.
 Jordan has worked with Brisbane law firms in dispute resolution.
 As an Indigenous lawyer, Jordan was an Aboriginal and Torres Strait Islander ambassador throughout his studies, mentoring Indigenous high school students considering tertiary education.
 After studying at Oxford, Jordan plans to return to Australia to practise at the Queensland bar with the ultimate aim of being in a position to be appointed as a judge of a State or Federal court.

 Dr Daniel D'Hotman holds an MBBS (Hons) from Monash University, and a BMedSc (Hons) from Oxford and Monash universities.
 Dr D'Hotman has contributed to public health initiatives through volunteer roles, has authored policies on global food and nutrition, mental health, and digital health, and published in journals, including The Lancet.
 He will study an MSc in Global Health Science and Epidemiology at Oxford.